qwc-services/qwc-config-generator/README.md

 - `defaultSearchProviders`
 - `defaultMapCrs`

-*NOTE:* the Search service config takes its resources and permissions directly from the ConfigGenerator config
+*NOTE:* The Search service config takes its resources directly from the ConfigGenerator config.
+Its Permissions are collected from the ConfigDB, unless they are defined in the ConfigGenerator config.

 *NOTE:* the FeatureInfo service config may take additional WMS service resources and permissions directly from the ConfigGenerator config, e.g. for external info layers: